redcartel/cdriveFoundation/unit1/04-BonusFormatMethod/FormatMethod.md

 * This is an exercise in string formatting but also in reading documentation!

-[https://docs.python.org/3/library/string.html] has the documentation for how .format works.
+[https://docs.python.org/3/library/string.html] has the documentation for how string.format() works.
 Scroll down to "Format String Syntax"

 * Trial and error are your friends.
 A whole lot of the job of coding is learning how to learn from documentation and online Q&A answers.